DynamoDS/DynamoPrimer/README.md

 Version 1.0 of this Primer includes the first four chapters of a planned twelve chapters to be written by Mode Lab and released in the coming months.
 These first chapters focus on the essentials you will need to get up and running developing your own visual programs with Dynamo.
 Here's what you can expect to learn from the primer:

-* **Context** - What exactly is "Visual Progamming" and what are the concepts I need to understand to dive in to Dynamo?
+* **Context** - What exactly is "Visual Programming" and what are the concepts I need to understand to dive in to Dynamo?
 * **Getting Started** - How do I get Dynamo and create my first program?
 * **What's in a Program** - What are the functional parts of Dynamo and how do I use them?
 * **Building Blocks** - What is "Data" and what are some fundamental types I can start using in my programs?